cs205-group11/amazon-recommendation-system/index.md

 Once we obtain X and Y from ALS, we can either use R = X<sup>T</sup>Y or a neural network (advanced feature) to calculate prediction.

-In order to increase the performance, all models are running on a multi-node cluster, which is further optimized by increasing the number of threads on each node through OpenMP.
+**Parallelism**: In order to increase the performance, all models are running on a multi-node cluster, which is further optimized by increasing the number of threads on each node through OpenMP.
 To take advantage of this multi-node cluster, we have used the distributed ALS algorithm as follows:

 ![alt text](./fig/distALS.png)